 We are often too focused on loving others but, the truth is, if we don’t love ourselves first, we just can’t show others a true, real, and profound feeling!
 One of the best aids comes from nature so today I want to dive into my favorite herbs for self-love magic.

-If you lost respect and love towards yourself because of a painful event in your life, such as heartbreak, a project you had very dear to your heart that failed, or you simply cannot feel a rush of positive, nurturing a love for your body and soul, these are signs you need self-love magic!
+Suppose you lost respect and love towards yourself because of a painful event in your life, such as heartbreak.
+In that case, a project you had very dear to your heart that failed, or you simply cannot feel a rush of positive, nurturing a love for your body and soul, these are signs you need self-love magic!

 Herbs for self-love magic: how do they work?